 APO Group is also a member of the UNESCO’s Global Education Coalition, of the UNESCO-led Global Alliance for Partnerships on Media and Information Literacy, and has established partnerships with the World Health Organization (WHO) and the African Union.

-In December 2018, Nicolas stepped down as CEO of APO Group and appointed Lionel Reina as CEO.
-Lionel was previously CEO for Africa, the Middle East and Eastern Europe of Orange Business Services, the B2B division of French Telecom giant Orange.
-He has also served as Chairman of the Board of Orange Business Saudi Arabia, and Middle East Director in the Gulf region for Accenture.
+In December 2018, Nicolas stepped down as CEO of APO Group and was succeeded by a former CEO for Africa, the Middle East and Eastern Europe of Orange Business Services, the B2B division of French Telecom giant Orange.
+His successor also served as Chairman of the Board of Orange Business Saudi Arabia, and Middle East Director in the Gulf region for Accenture.

-During his time as CEO at APO Group, Nicolas grew the company significantly as well as serving and advising hundreds of multinational companies to invest and conduct business in Africa.
+During his time as CEO at APO Group, Nicolas has been growing the company as well as serving and advising hundreds of multinational companies to invest and conduct business in Africa.
 As Chairman, he is focusing on delivering high-level counsel for the company’s clients and developing his investment fund dedicated to Africa.

 Nicolas is an Advisory Board member of: